Guardsquare/proguard/base/src/main/java/proguard/optimize/lambdainline/README.md

 these casts.
 This means that operations on primitive types can stay unboxed.
 By removing the unneeded casts we are also able to improve performance.
 For reference types there will be no boxing code so in that case we won't have to remove anything.

+The casts are removed using the `CastRemover` class.
+Replacing the call to the invoke method is done using the `LambdaInvokeUsageReplacer` which is an inner class of the `BaseLambdaInliner`.

 Consuming method = `b(Lkotlin/jvm/functions/Function1;)V`
 ```